 Sports Covered: Baseball, softball

 Deaconess Sports Park is an eight-field complex ideal for girls, women’s and men’s fast-pitch and slow-pitch softball, adult and co-ed softball league play, and boys baseball for 13 and under tournaments.
 These state-of-the-art fields recently underwent a $3m renovation which included installation of turf infields and improved irrigation across all playing grounds, allowing for fewer rainouts and longer playing seasons.
-Additionally, the park features batting cages, shaded spectator seating, brick-covered dugouts, bullpens, team warm-up areas and a Wi-Fi tower for live streaming games.
+Additionally, the park features batting cages, shaded spectator seating, brick-covered dugouts, bullpens, team warm-up areas and onsite concessions.
 For family members and spectators, the park offers a nine-foot wide, mile-long walking path, two playgrounds, a spray park, amphitheater and a large common area.

 Sports Covered: Field hockey, lacrosse, soccer